The writer, Luke, refers back to the Ascension of Jesus as a decisive point of change in the Apostles' spiritual journey.

 ‘The right hand’ is a symbol of great authority and the closest possible access to God the Father, the supreme authority himself.
 Jesus is now in a position of incredible glory.
 This is explained to us very clearly in Revelation 1:12 - 18, where John has a vision of the ascended Christ in glory.
 This is the place where we need to use our imagination to understand who Jesus is, and in faith, when we are praying, we’re praying to Jesus who is right there at the right hand of the Father, with supreme power.
 This is the Jesus that Luke is portraying for us, as he leaves the earth in the final moments of his earthly ministry.

 That brings our first episode to an end.
-We’ll be continuing the story of how the Apostles resolve the question of Judas Iscariot’s suicide, and the lack of the twelfth Apostle when we look at our next episode.
+We will be continuing the story of how the Apostles resolve the question of Judas Iscariot’s suicide, and the lack of the twelfth Apostle when we look at our next episode.
 Thanks for joining us for this first episode of our study in Acts, the Spreading Flame.

 The following questions have been provided to facilitate discussion or further reflection.
 Please feel free to answer any, or all the questions.
 Each question has been assigned a category to help guide you.